HazelSparks/ZelSystem/doc/Weekly Reports/Week0Report.md

 # Day 2: Tuesday 6, Oct 2020 3:00-4:00
 Created and configured a git repository, and linked it to GitHub.
 Began work on the specification of the language.
 Worked on directory structure.
+Chose Python as the development language, and created documentation for a language change.

 ## Note for Tomorrow
-Extend language specification documents, extend general specifications
+Extend language specification documents, extend general specifications for the planning of ZelSystem.